Carlos M. García

 Carlos M. García, (born on June 25, 1971, in Mayagüez, Puerto Rico), is a Puerto Rican banker, public servant, and private equity investor who served as president of the Puerto Rico Government Development Bank (GDB) from 2009 to 2011 during the administration of Governor Luis Fortuño.

-Appointed as president, CEO and chairman of the Board of GDB on November 13, 2008, by Gov.-elect Fortuño, he had to assume responsibilities long before going on the payroll since they both had to travel to Wall Street, while still in transition, to buy time from the credit-rating agencies to avoid having the island's bonds reclassified into junk-bond status before the new administration had an opportunity to legislate new fiscal policy laws.
+Appointed as president, CEO, and chairman of the Board of GDB on November 13, 2008, by Governor-elect Fortuño, García assumed responsibilities prior to officially joining the payroll.
+Both traveled to Wall Street during the transition period to negotiate with credit-rating agencies and prevent the reclassification of the island's bonds to junk-bond status before the new administration could legislate new fiscal policies.

-The 2009 legislation to handle the $3.306 billion operational and structural deficit that the new administration confronted upon taking office created a Fiscal Reconstruction and Stabilization Board (JREF) and the Governor appointed García as chairman of the new board that was tasked with designing and implementing the fiscal recuperation policies.
-Over 22 months, government expenditures were reduced by 20% and Wall Street credit-rating agencies restored the islands' ratings to their highest levels in 35 years and used a newly enacted Public-Private Partnership Act, as well as the 2006 COFINA securitization mechanism to stabilize Puerto Rico's finances..
+The 2009 legislation addressing the $3.306 billion operational and structural deficit faced by the new administration established the Fiscal Reconstruction and Stabilization Board (JREF) with Governor Fortuño appointing García as chairman.
+This board was responsible for designing and implementing the fiscal recovery policies.
+Over 22 months, government expenditures were reduced by 20%, and Wall Street credit-rating agencies restored the island’s ratings to their highest levels in 35 years, utilizing a newly enacted Public-Private Partnership Act, and the 2006 COFINA securitization mechanism to stabilize Puerto Rico's finances.

-As head of the Governor's economic team, García coordinated simultaneously the disbursement of over $6.5 billion in American Recovery and Reinvestment Act of 2009 funds, lobbying and implementation of the federal health reform program that is injecting hundreds of millions of dollars in new federal dollars in Puerto Rico's health industry, and the rescue of Puerto Rico's banking system, including three Federal Deposit Insurance Corporation-assisted transactions that comprised 70% of Puerto Rico's banking market.
+As head of the Governor's economic team, García coordinated the simultaneous disbursement of over $6.5 billion in American Recovery and Reinvestment Act of 2009 funds.
+He also lobbied for and implemented the federal health reform program, which injected hundreds of millions of dollars into Puerto Rico's health industry, and facilitated the rescue of Puerto Rico's banking system, including three Federal Deposit Insurance Corporation-assisted transactions that encompassed 70% of Puerto Rico's banking market.

+On 2016, he was appointed by President Barack Obama to oversee the Financial Oversight and Management Board for Puerto Rico as chairman.

-During his stint in the public sector, he also served as chairman of the Board of the newly created Puerto Rico Public-Private Partnerships Authority, charged initially with five major public private initiatives, three of which injected over $3 billion in Puerto Rico's economy.
+During his tenure in the public sector, García served as chairman of the Board of the newly established Puerto Rico Public-Private Partnerships Authority, initially tasked with five major public-private initiatives, three of which infused over $3 billion in Puerto Rico's economy.

-Prior to his stint in public life, Carlos García served as president and COO of Banco Santander Puerto Rico, one of the top banks in Puerto Rico, as well as member of the Board of Directors of Santander Bancorp (NYSE: SBP) from 2001 to 2008.
-Until 2001, he served as president, CEO and Vice Chairman of the Board of Santander Securities Corporation, Puerto Rico's second largest wealth and asset management firm.
-Before joining the Santander corporate family, he served as Vice President of Popular Securities, a subsidiary of Popular, Inc., and an analyst for Credit Suisse First Boston in San Juan, Puerto Rico and New York, New York.
+Before his public service, Carlos García served as president and COO of Banco Santander Puerto Rico, one of the leading financial institutions in Puerto Rico, and served on the Board of Directors of Santander Bancorp (NYSE: SBP) from 2001 to 2008.
+Prior to 2001, he held the positions of President, CEO, and Vice Chairman of the Board of Santander Securities Corporation, Puerto Rico's second-largest wealth and asset management firm.
+Before joining the Santander corporate family, he served as Vice President of Popular Securities, a subsidiary of Popular, Inc., and as an analyst for Credit Suisse First Boston in San Juan, Puerto Rico and New York, New York.

-Carlos is currently the Managing Partner of the financial institutions focused private equity firm, BayBoston Capital.
+Carlos is currently the Managing Partner of BayBoston Capital, a private equity firm focused on financial institutions.

 Married with three children, García is an avid marathoner.